Since the last statement is quite bold, I decided to buy myself a NIU KQi2 scooter and test the scooter out myself.

 Then I discovered that there is an energy recovery setting in the app.

-I recharged the battery (took about 7 hours) and plan to go for another range test.
-This time I will set the energy recovery setting to ‘strong’.
-I will let you know the results as soon as I have finished the test.
+I recharged the battery (took about 7 hours) and went for another range test.
+This time the energy recovery setting was set to ‘strong’.

 The official hill grade of NIU KQi2 is 15%.
 It means that the scooter should be able to tackle hills up to 9 degrees.